-Chloe recently had a rhinoplasty and breast augmentation with Dr Jeremy Hunt in Edgecliff, NSW.
+Chloe had a rhinoplasty and breast augmentation with Dr Jeremy Hunt in Edgecliff, NSW.
 Her journey was ultimately successful, however Chloe has some awesome insights that might help others looking at similar procedures.
 Having a highly regarded surgeon such as Dr Jeremy Hunt played no small part in ensuring Chloe had the outcome she had dreamed of.
 We asked Chloe some questions about her experience.

 PSH: What prompted you, or was your motivation to have plastic surgery?

 Chloe: My nose is something which has bothered me ever since I was in primary school.
 It was hooked and lacked femininity.
 I have always been self conscious about it and this sounds very cliche, but I would daydream a lot about what it must be like to be a girl with, not even a perfect nose, just one that wasn’t so overpowering on my face.